- Getting Started: Mechanic WordPress Theme Documentation

 Why do we support older versions? #

-Finally, thank you for much for reading our Mechanic WordPress theme documentation.
+Finally, thank you for reading our Mechanic WordPress theme documentation, guide & tutorial.